• Skip to primary navigation

 Instructions

-• In a separate, medium-sized bowl, combine flour, baking powder, cinnamon, and salt.
+• In a separate, medium-sized mixing bowl whisk together flour, baking powder, cinnamon (if using) and salt.

-• Evenly divide batter between prepared muffin cups, filling each liner ¾ way full.
+• Evenly divide batter into prepared muffin tin.

 Nutrition